vashneyakash/conversations.github.io/2022-06-06-Identify-Your-Interests.md

 To be bale to speak clearly in a conversation.
 You should have a crisp knowledge of your favourite movies, games, series, anime, music ,etc.

 ### My favourite movie
 My favourite movie is inception.
 I was mind bogling movie.
 I like leonardo di caprio movies.
+Like Shutter Island, The Matrix, departed ,etc.

+### My favourite food
+I live idali, poha, pulao, maggi etc

 ### Good questions to ask
 - What qualities do you see in your better half?